 - Proper safety labels and warnings (visual and audible)

 Rope of proper spooling onto the drum(s) and sheave(s)

-Periodic Inspection – A visual inspection of the equipment in place by a designated person making records of apparent external conditions to provide the basis of continuing evaluation.
+A visual overhead crane inspection is done by a designated person making records of apparent external conditions to provide the basis of continuing evaluation.
 The designated person shall determine whether conditions found during an inspection constitute a hazard and whether disassembly is required for additional inspection.
-Periodic inspection is completed annually for normal service and heavy service.
+Periodic inspection of overhead cranes is completed annually for normal service and heavy service.
 Cranes with severe service shall be quarterly.

-All items required in frequent inspection and the following items if applicable:
+A qualified person must check the following during a “Periodic” overhead crane inspection.
+All items required infrequent inspection and the following items if applicable: